RockefellerArchiveCenter/collection-policy/index.md

 ## III.
 Statement about Appraisal

 Records are selected for permanent retention at the Archive Center through the process of archival appraisal.
 Appraisal constitutes an evaluation of records to determine those that have enduring or permanent value.
 Enduring historical value refers to the ongoing significance of the records based on the legal, administrative, and/or historical information they contain.
-Appraisal can be conducted at a collection, subgroup, file or item level and occurs prior to donation and physical transfer of the records.
+Appraisal can be conducted at a collection, subgroup, file, or item level and occurs prior to donation and physical transfer of the records.
 The process includes a preliminary evaluation of the records and negotiation of the conditions of the intellectual property and physical transfer of the records.

 Once materials have been appraised and accessioned, they are considered archival.
 Archival records are those that are no longer actively used by the creator, are or will be open and available for researcher use, are authentic, and have enduring historical value.
 For a record to be authentic, it must be genuine, not counterfeited, and free from tampering.
-This means the record was created by the person, family or organization listed as the creator and can be verified through the testing of various characteristics of a record (author, addressee, date of creation, date of modification, etc).
+This means the record was created by the person, family, or organization listed as the creator and can be verified through the testing of various characteristics of a record (author, addressee, date of creation, date of modification, etc).

 ## IV.
 Statement about Preservation